-Deciding where to invest will depend on your individual goals, how much you have to spend, and what you might already have in your property portfolio, says property investment strategist and founder of Wealthology Australia, Leonie Fitzgerald.
+Deciding where to invest will depend on your individual goals, how much you have to spend, interest rate amd what you might already have in your property portfolio, says property investment strategist and founder of Wealthology Australia, Leonie Fitzgerald.
 “I usually conduct an assessment with the client before recommending any particular areas,” she tells uno.

 In the world of buying and selling there are some generalist investment strategies, however, that will hold you in relatively good stead.

 Stick with capital cities.
 Capital cities tend to have more infrastructure, a greater number of jobs and a higher population.
 This equates to a significantly higher rental demand than in other areas, resulting in lower vacancy rates.
 It’s why property developers invest so much in new buildings in capital cities.